 What is Twitch Affiliate?

 Twitch Affiliate is a status on the platform achieved by reaching certain streaming duration and viewership milestones.
-It allows streamers to monetize their channel through subscription and bits.
+It allows streamers to monetize their channel through subscriptions and bits.
 Reaching Twitch Affiliate can take as little as a week with proper planning and a bit of luck.
 It takes the average streamer 2-4 months to reach Affiliate.

 Twitch Affiliate Requirements